-Life insurance exclusions are circumstances that are not covered by your life insurance policy, which generally means you will not be able to make a claim for these events. |
+Life insurance exclusions are circumstances that are not covered by your life insurance policy, which means you won’t be able to make a claim for these events. |

-Life insurance loadings are an additional fee you pay for life insurance premium cover if you’re more likely to make a claim in the eyes of the insurer. |
+Life insurance loadings are an additional premium you pay for your cover if there are increased risks of a claim. |

-Example: You have a history of heart disease in your family or have other pre-existing conditions. |
+Example: You have a history of a medical illness or have an increased risk factor, such as smoking. |

-Life insurance indexation is the process in which your insurance payout amount changes over time.
-Often, it will change in line with either a set percentage or inflation, in order to keep up with the cost of living. |
+Life insurance indexation is the process in which your benefit amount increases over time.
+When indexation applies to your policy, it will change in line with typically either a set percentage or inflation, in order to keep up with the cost of living.
+Your premium will also increase to account for the increase in your benefit amount. |

-Example: Cover taken out in your 30s is indexed, so your payout is still relevant to the cost of living in your 50s. |
+Example: Cover taken out in your 30s is indexed, so your level of cover can still be relevant to the cost of living in your 50s. |

-Exclusions, loadings, indexing and all other terms and conditions of a life insurance policy can be found in the Product Disclosure Statement (PDS).
+Exclusions, loadings, indexing and all other terms and conditions of a life insurance policy can be found in the relevant Product Disclosure Statement (PDS).

 Some of the above exclusions are referred to as general life insurance exclusions and typically apply to everyone taking out a life insurance policy.
 General exclusions may include suicide and self-harm, illegal activity, a terminal illness at the time you commence your policy and behaving unwisely.